danial-riazati/git_hw/README.md

 in src folder is main.java file that has "hello, World!"

-## there is a screenshot in repo that has the overview of github account
+## there is an screenshot in repo that has the overview of github account